Cynoscion regalis: Behavior

-Weakfish are schooling fish, meaning that they spend a large majority of their time swimming together either trying to evade larger predators, or trying to feed more efficiently on prey.
+Cynoscion regalis are schooling fish, meaning that they spend a large majority of their time swimming together either trying to evade larger predators, or trying to feed more efficiently on prey.
 Studies done by the university of Michigan state that these schooling patterns tend to become much tighter in signs of stress as they state, "weakfish have an acute chemosensory response mechanism.
 In times of stress, weakfish gather into tighter schools, this was seen in lab studies when higher temperatures were used.
 The weakfish under these conditions showed a 35% decrease in their distance to the other fish in the school.
 Also the frequency of school formation increased in response to stress" (Gillum).
 Weakfish school closer together when in situations of high stress in this study done by the university of Michigan.
 Theorizing that they use schooling as a form of protection.

 Economic importance

-Weakfish are excellent table fare; they can be used as a food source.
+Cynoscion regalis is excellent table fare; they can be used as a food source.
 The weakfish are recreationally fished and provide tackle shops with business.

 Recreational fishing

-Weakfish are finicky.
+Cynoscion regalis are finicky.
 They are very shy and prey selective; making them a harder fish to target recreationally, this provides a good challenge for anglers.
 They prefer a water temperature ranging from 50 degree F to 65 degrees F. This is the best time to target weakfish, as they are most actively breeding within these temperatures.
 They can be found feeding in temperatures exclusive to these numbers, but they may be much more finicky and hard to hook.
 The weakfish also have a very fragile mouth, making it hard for anglers to keep them from spitting the hook.

 Conservation

-The main breeding grounds of the weakfish are in the near shore estuaries of the Chesapeake Bay.
+Cynoscion regalis has its main breeding grounds in the near shore estuaries of the Chesapeake Bay.
 "The most important habitat for the weakfish is the brackish waters of the Chesapeake bay" (Gillum).
 This is where the vast majority of weakfish breed, to maintain a healthy population of weakfish these areas must be preserved.
 The weakfish experienced a crash that was recognized in 2009 as stated by John McMurray in the Theodore Roosevelt Conservation Partnership, "A 2009 stock assessment found that weakfish were badly depleted.
 The stock had reached an all-time low of 2.9 million pounds, far below the "biomass threshold" of 22.4 million pounds, which is what scientists would consider a healthy stock.
 This is an astonishing drop, since the East Coast harvest in 1980 was 80 million pounds" (McMurray).

 Natural mortality of this species has increased since the mid 1990s from 0.16 to an average of 0.93 from 2007 to 2014 but the underlying cause is still unknown.
 Given the decline in SSB in excess of 60% over three generation lengths and the unknown driver of increasing natural mortality, this species is listed as Endangered A2b with an urgent need for additional research to determine the driver of increasing natural mortality.